Satishcg12/shorturl-node/README.md

 ## License

-This project is released under the [MIT License]().
+This project is released under the [MIT License](https://opensource.org/licenses/MIT).
 ## Contact

-For any questions or feedback, please contact me at [user@example.com].
+For any questions or feedback, please contact me at [sc2903175@gmail.com](mailto:sc2903175@gmail.com).
 ## Acknowledgements

    - [randomstring]() for generating random short URLs